abring/sample_ios/README.md

 ## About
 Abring makes it easy to implement login to your app.

-## There are 3 ways you can use Abring
-- Ignore this library and use HTTP APIs
-- Using it by just SDK APIs (UI is by your own)
-- Let SDK handle the UI for you

 ## Requirements
 - iOS 10.0+
 - XCode 8.0